sgermain06/iCEx-os/index.md

 #### Release/Debug

-The operating system is equiped with debugging information.
+The operating system is equipped with debugging information.
 To compile it in debug mode, simply run this:

 ```
 make debug